 A router is a device that forwards data packets from a source to a destination.
-Routers work on the OSI (Open System Interconnection) Layer 3, which forwards data packets using IP addresses and not a MAC (Media Access Control) address.
+Routers work on the OSI layer 3, which forwards data packets using IP addresses and not a MAC address.
 A router will forward data from the Internet to a particular computer on your LAN.